christina-de-martinez/swift-commits/readme.md

 ```

 It will prompt a series of questions.
 These prompts will build a commit message, which you can preview, before confirming the commit.
-Some of the values in these prompts will be infered by your branch name and auto populated.
-You can adjust this in your `.better-commits.json` configuration file.

-To better understand these prompts and their intention, read [Conventional Commits Summary](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary)

 ## 🌌 Mildly Interesting